Sonia-96/MyStudyNotes/Network & Security/Network.md

 ### Protocol 2: Slotted ALOHA

 All devices have a synchronized clock.
-If a device has data to send, it will tries the next time slot.
+If a device has data to send, it will try the next time slot.
 If there are collisions, they will "flip a coin" to decide if they should resend the data in the next time slot.
 Only if there's only one device deciding to retransmitting the data, can the time slot be used.

  Cases:

-- not collision: that device resend the data
+- no collision: that device resend the data

 - Collisions: this time slot is wasted, everyone will wait and flip a coin again

 If there are multiple devices are sending the data at the same time, there's only 37% of time slots are used.
 (Really?? this method is so stupid, so 37% is pretty high for me)

 ### Protocol 3: Unslotted ALOHA

 This protocol is the same as slotted ALOHA, except that devices don't have syncrhonized clocks.
-Now collisions can occur with 2 time slots for each node (why???), so only 50% time slots are used. (why 50%???)
+Now collisions can occur with 2 time slots for each node,  so only 50% time slots are used. (why 50%???)

 <img src="./assets/image-20230206101417161.png" alt="image-20230206101417161" style="zoom:50%;" />